Code-Institute-Submissions/rupaulquiz/README.md

 This is my third project - an application written in Flask, with the purpose of demonstrating my practical Python skills.

-commit 1 - initial commit.
+commit 1 - Initial commit.
-commit 2 - base template added, index.html started with basic username
+commit 2 - Base template added, index.html started with basic username
-            submission leading to customised quiz.html
+            submission leading to customised quiz.html commit 3 - Customised index.html, added style.css.